Optimal State-Space Reduction for Pedigree Hidden Markov Models: Problem Description

 Browning and Browning left open the question of whether any symmetry groups satisfying Equation~(\ref{eqn:markovped}) must be equivalent to a group of isometries (meaning that it has the same orbits).
 We answer this question.
-Theorem~\ref{thm:isometry} proves that for any permutation satisfying Equation~\ref{eqn:markovped}, there is always a group of isometries having the same orbits as the permutation sets.
+Theorem~\ref{thm:isometry} proves that for any group of permutations satisfying Equation~\ref{eqn:markovped}, there is always a group of isometries having the same orbits as the group of permutations.

 \begin{thm} Let $S$ be a group of permutations of $\mathcal{H}_{n}$ whose orbits $\Om(S)$ satisfy Equation~(\ref{eqn:markovped}).
 Then there exists a group of isometries $G$ having the same orbits as $S$: that is, for every $T \in G$ and all $x,y \in \mathcal{H}_{n}$, $|y \oplus x| = |T(y) \oplus T(x)|$, and the set of orbits $\Om(G)$ is equal to $\Om(S)$. \end{thm} \begin{proof} We prove this by constructing a generating set $A$ for $G$.
 First, let the identity permutation $\pi_e$ be in $A$.
 Then for each orbit $\omega$ of $S$, and each pair of points $x_1$ and $x_2$ in $\omega$, we will construct a permutation $\pi_{x_1,x_2}$ to add to the generating set $A$.
 If $x_1=x_2$, then $\pi_{x_1,x_2} = \pi_e$ which is already in $A$.
 If $x_1 \ne x_2$ then $\pi_{x_1,x_2}$ will be a composition of disjoint two-cycles, in particular including the cycle $(x_1~ x_2)$.
 Our generating set $A$ will then be the union of all these permutations, so by construction it will generate a group $G = \langle A \rangle$ having the same orbits as $S$.